DaanDeMeyer/reproc/README.md

 ## Getting started

-To use reproc you'll have to compile it first. reproc can either be installed or directly built as part of your project when using CMake.
+To use reproc you'll have to compile it first. reproc can either be installed or built as part of your project when using CMake.
 We explain all possible options below.

 ### FetchContent